AndrewJBateman/pern-stack-database/README.md

 * Change to `/server` directory
 * Install dependencies using `npm i`
-* Install [nodemon v2](https://www.npmjs.com/package/nodemon) globally if you don't already have it
+* Install [nodemon](https://www.npmjs.com/package/nodemon) globally if you don't already have it
 * Install [PostgreSQL](https://www.postgresql.org/) & run it (requires the password you created during installation)
 * Add postgresql database & weather API access credentials to .env file
 * Run `nodemon server` for a dev server on port 5000